 The Workforce Development Center is home to several partners that all have one goal in mind: bettering Montgomery County through the right connection!
-The best way for us to achieve this goal is through an integrated service delivery model.
-The integrated service model is designed to ensure that we are able to serve a multitude of needs in one location; essentially, we are a one stop shop.
-Any person who calls or walks through our doors will receive the following services:
+The best to achieve this goal is through an integrated service delivery model.
+The integrated service model is designed to ensure that MCC is able to serve a multitude of needs in one location; essentially, MCC is a one stop shop.
+Any person who calls or walks through the doors will receive the following services: